-So before I get into what else there is to do in Dallas, I shall regale you with my first assumption about this city that made me hum the Dallas TV theme tune as we landed into Dallas-Forth Worth airport.
+So before I get into what else there is to do in Dallas and three great neighbourhoods to visit for eating, drinking and shopping, or the many day trips from Dallas you could take if you have the time, I shall regale you with my first assumption about this city made me hum the Dallas TV theme tune as we landed into Dallas-Forth Worth airport.

-They turned onto Houston Street and drove in front of Dealey Plaza which stands still in time, built in 1940 and named after George Bannerman Dealey who was a civic leader and publisher of the Dallas Morning News.
+They turned onto Houston Street and drove in front of Dealey Plaza which stands still in time today.
+It was built in 1940 and named after George Bannerman Dealey who was a civic leader and publisher of the Dallas Morning News.

 At the corner of Elm and Houston, Lee Harvey Oswald was waiting.
 He was holed up on the 6th floor of the Texas School Book Depository Building behind boxes that were stacked in there due to refurbishment.
 He had been in the job only a month.

-I took the pic above from the 7th floor directly above where Oswald sat.
+I took the photo above from the 7th floor, directly above where Oswald sat.
 No cameras are allowed on the museum floor, so tourists also come up here for the view.

 The “grassy knoll” is a small hill down the road on the right just before the triple underpass and got its infamy from a journalist who was reporting on the shooting having seen police rush up this hill as it was first thought the shots had come from here.
 That turned out to be a red herring and most likely was due to the echo.